tholmes59/building-responsive-sites-online-web-sp-000/README.md

 # Building Responsive Sites

 ## Problem Statement

-On the modern web, we frequently access the same content on a variety of platforms.
-Each device will display content differently due to their sizes and proportions, causing text to shrink, or parts of the page to shift around, and can lead to poor user experience.
-As front end developers, we want our web sites to look good and function well regardless of whether a user is on their laptop, phone or tablet.
-This has been an ongoing challenge, so what strategies have been developed to address these issues?
+On the modern web, we frequently access the same content on a variety of devices.
+Each device will display content differently due to its sizes and proportions.
+This can have unpredictable results: text might appear too small, or parts of the page to shift around in an unusual way, and can lead to poor user experience.
+As front-end developers, we want our web sites to look good and function well whether a user is on their laptop, phone or tablet.

+In this lesson we will outline the high-level approaches for these concerns.
+In subsequent lessons we will learn to code responsiveness into our sites.

 ## Objectives